cf73/humanity/content/collections/articles/peace-gatherings.md

     content:
       -
         type: text
-        text: '“Until he extends the circle of his compassion to all living things, man will not himself find peace.”'
+        text: "“Until he extends the circle of his compassion to all living things, man will not himself find peace.”    ~\_\_"
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: "~\_\_"
       -
         type: text
         marks: